Genoveva Umeh

-Genoveva Kenechukwu Umeh (born 8 May 1995) is a British–Nigerian actress.
-She won the Best Supporting Actress award at The AMVCA in 2024 for her role in the Prime Video Original, Breath of Life.
-She was nominated for the Best Actress in a drama at the Africa Magic Viewers' Choice Awards 2022 for her role in A Tune Away.
-She also received critical acclaim for her roles in Nigerian's first Netflix original crime thriller series Blood Sisters and young adult series Far From Home.
-One of her major film roles include One Lagos Night (2019).
-She also led as Shindara in Episode 4 of Showmax's Original drama series Crime and Justice Lagos (2022).
-In 2024, she won the best supporting actress at the 2024 AMVCA for her role in Breath of Life (2023).
+Genoveva Kenechukwu Umeh (born 8 May 1995) is a British-Nigerian actress.
+She won the Africa Magic Viewers’ Choice Award for Best Supporting Actress in 2024 for her role in the Prime Video Original as Anna in Breath of Life, and The Future Awards Africa Prize for Acting the same year.
+She gained wider recognition for her roles in the Netflix series Blood Sisters and Far From Home, and has since taken on leading roles in Nigerian film and television, including The Herd and Siraam.
+Her performance in The Herd earned her a nomination for Best Lead Actress at the 2026 AMVCA, while her digital work on Situationally Transmitted Delusion with Elozonam Ogbolu earned a nomination for Best Digital Content Creator.

+In 2026, she appeared in the short film The Spectacular Death of Prisca, which premiered at the Toronto International Film Festival and received an Honorable Mention from the Short Cuts jury for Best International Short Film.

 Biography

 Genoveva Umeh was raised both in Nigeria and the United Kingdom.
-She was born in Enugu, Enugu State, Nigeria on 8 May 1995 to computer engineer, Gaius Umeh and nurse Ifeoma Umeh.
+Originally from Anambra State, she was born in Enugu, Enugu State, Nigeria on 8 May 1995 to computer engineer, Gaius Umeh and nurse Ifeoma Umeh.
 She lived in Enugu until age 12 and received her primary education at Command Children's school, Enugu.

 Umeh had her first year of secondary education at Command Day Secondary School, Enugu but later migrated with her family to the United Kingdom in 2006.
 She completed her secondary and A level education at St Mary's College of Education High School in London, United Kingdom.

 Umeh fell in love with acting while she was in secondary school and then pursued the craft by successfully completing a term at part time drama school, Identity School of Acting, UK in 2012.
 She performed a few plays at the Hammersmith theatre in London during summer holidays.
 Afterwards, she obtained a degree in LLB Law from the University of Surrey, England, graduating with honours.